IC-XC/Celestial-Bodies-Database---freeCodeCamp/README.md

 • All columns named name should be of type VARCHAR

-• ach primary key column should follow the naming convention table_name_id.
+• Each primary key column should follow the naming convention table_name_id.
 For example, the moon table should have a primary key column named moon_id

 • Each foreign key column should have the same name as the column it is referencing